Forget Cookie Cutter Kitchens. Remodel for What You Love!

 Updated 2020, originally published in August 2015:

-Granite and quartz counters, islands, and stainless steel continue to be popular with homeowners remodeling their kitchens in Northern Virginia, Suburban Maryland, and Washington DC.
-While remodeling using design approaches, materials, and appliances that appeal to most people may help improve your home’s resale value, Metro Building and Remodeling Group thinks remodeling your kitchen should be based on your needs and what you like.
+Granite and quartz counters, islands, and stainless steel continue to be popular with homeowners remodeling a kitchen in Northern Virginia, Suburban Maryland, and Washington DC.
+Remodeling using design approaches, materials, and appliances that appeal to most people may help improve your home’s resale value.
+But at MBRG, we think remodeling your kitchen should be based on your needs and what you like.

-We believe the kitchen you’ll love the most will be the one designed around how you use your kitchen, who uses your kitchen, what you cook, the activities you love the most, and of course your own design sensibilities.
+We believe the kitchen you’ll love the most will be the one designed around how you use your kitchen and what you cook.
+It also involves the activities you love the most, and of course your own design sensibilities.
 Your kitchen should be designed around YOU.

 Here are some ideas to get you started.